 What is the annual administrative fee?
 How often and quickly does DAF sponsor send out grants?
 Does DAF sponsor use call center for all donors, or is personal service reserved only for the largest accounts?
 Can account be transferred to another DAF sponsor, or is it held permanently by initial sponsor?
 What resources and content are available to help donors and advisors?

-Question #10: What is the reputation of the DAF sponsor?
+Question #10: What is the history & size of the DAF sponsor?

 Asking these ten questions before opening a donor advised fund will give the insight needed to make charitable giving as tax-smart, flexible, and enjoyable as possible.